enmasseio/evejs/README.md

 ### Babble

-simple-actors can be used together with [babble](https://github.com/enmasseio/babble), extending the agents with support for dynamic communication flows.
+Evejs can be used together with [babble](https://github.com/enmasseio/babble), extending the agents with support for dynamic communication flows.

 Example usage: